 Summary: What to do when Disk Utility or macOS can't repair this disk?
-You can check out the solutions in this post, or you can easily recover data from this corrupted drive with iBoysoft Mac Data Recovery.
+You can check out the solutions in this post, or you can easily recover lost data from this corrupted drive with iBoysoft Mac Data Recovery.

 When a disk is not working properly on a Mac, most users would go to Disk Utility and run First Aid to repair this disk.
 However, the error message "Disk Utility can't repair this disk" error usually appears when First Aid fails to repair this disk.
 Though frustrating, but it doesn't mean you will necessarily lose all files.
 In this article, we will give you effective solutions to fix "Disk Utility can't repair this disk" issue, especially when you are facing the issue that Disk Utility can't repair external hard drive, or when Disk Utility can't repair Macintosh HD on Mac.